openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compile-time error occurs if:

--  there is no function to select; or
+-  There is no function to select; or

--  there are more than one applicable functions.
+-  There are more than one applicable functions.

 .. index::
    compile-time error